Welcome to the

 that time were: a very good earth ground connection and a Hi-Z

 I operate mainly in the bands between 160m and 70 cm.
 Whenever is possible, I enjoy QRP.
-My favorites modes are SSB and CW, but I'm active in FM and some of the digital modes, too.
+My favorites modes are SSB and CW, but I'm active in FM, D-star or few other digital modes.
 I am also interested in using open source (hardware and software) and to experiment with all sort of new technologies.
 Over the years I've attended hundreds of CEPT and ITU meetings, I've contributed directly or indirectly to various issues related to amateur radio service, but mostly I had the great pleasure to meet many, many other radioamateurs from all over the world, to make some good friends.

 My station ....

 During the years I've built and I've used many homebrew equipments.

-I've also used several commercial equipments produced by Sommerkamp, Yaesu or Icom.
+I've also used several commercial equipments produced by Atlas, Sommerkamp, SGC, Yaesu or Icom.